afcarl/machine_compreh/README.md

 # Description

-[Failed project, but you can read furthur for why].
 Read articles and make multiple choices now can be done with machine.
 The project consists of two models.
 The impatient reader model in [1] comprehends very long articles and a related question.
 A cosine similarity cost model from [5] to choose best answer from four options.
 I implemented the model in [TensorFlow](https://github.com/tensorflow/tensorflow).
 Both used GRU cell for deep RNNs.

 The training set consists of a context, a question, and four multiple choices, with only one of them is true.
 Context was splitted into sentences, embedded into a vector with the question.
 The embedded vector and choices are later calculated using cosine similarity.
 The non-supervisual target is to minimize cosine cost.